 Arrival.
 Plan to arrive in Juneau, Alaska on May 25, 2018.
 We suggest spending the night at the luxurious Westmark Baranof Hotel in downtown Juneau.
 We heartily recommend the fantastic menu at the Twisted Fish Company on Franklin Street.
 On your way, be sure to browse through the many art galleries.
 A great selection of work by local artists is available.
 If you're looking for an "off-the-beaten-path" experience, two of our favorite hikes are the Perseverance Trail (easy to moderate) and the Mt.
 Roberts Trail (moderate to strenuous).
 Ask your concierge for directions.

-Day 1: Our journey begins with a morning orientation and preview of our eight-day kayaking adventure, The crew will familiarize you with your quarters aboard Glacier Bear, and show you where to stow your gear.
+Day 1: After breakfast (on your own), passengers are invited to come aboard Glacier Bear, docked at Auke Bay Harbor (ten miles north of downtown Juneau) or Aurora Harbor (less than one mile north of downtown Juneau), by 11:00 am.
+Our journey begins with a morning orientation and preview of our eight-day kayaking adventure, The crew will familiarize you with your quarters aboard Glacier Bear, and show you where to stow your gear.
 We'll quickly settle into our cabins, take a tour of our beautiful vessel, and begin our journey.

 This morning we cruise into the heart of the Inside Passage.
 Along the way, we'll have the opportunity to hike along seclude beaches, paddle in scenic coves, and photograph whales, bears, eagles, and other wildlife.
 We'll head south through Stephens Passage, and watch for Dall's porpoises, orcas, and sea birds, with a short stop at Taku Harbor.
 Our destination this evening is a small cove nestled safely inside of Holkham Bay.
 Wildlife abounds throughout the area.
 Our anchorage in No Name Cove provides a great opportunity for a beautiful sunset paddle.